ULTRASOUND HEART VIEWS

 When I was first approached to collaborate in the effort, I questioned what value I had as an Architect to offer in the collaboration.
 While my anatomical sense was limited, I recognized that I had a lot to offer in terms of visualization and digital fabrication.
 Once again, architectural principles and methods of representation (sections, perspectives) proved to be invaluable to achieving our goals.

-Beyond contributing to technical developments, I also developed ideas for different puzzles and tool which served as educational models in the classroom.
+Beyond contributing to technical developments, I also developed ideas for different puzzles and tools, which serve as educational models in the classroom.

 Similar to my experience working on trachea stents, I was introduced to key biological processes and was eventually able to have full appreciation for the dynamics of the heart.
-We were able to adapt an existing model to capture specific anatomical views which we plan to replicate with an actual scan of a heart.
+We were able to adapt an existing model to capture specific anatomical views.

 The ultrasound captures a real time image, making it challenging to find the best viewing angle.
 The printed model offers a static view of these sections.